comp426-2022-fall/a99-team-32/README.md

 3. Run `npm test` or `npm start` (node server.js) to start app
 4. Search [localhost:4000/weatherfy](http://localhost:4000/weatherfy) on web browser (it listens on port 4000)
 5. Click “LOG IN” for the login page
-6. Put in username and password to login
+6. Put in username and password to login (in the demo video, we use username: comp426 and password: weatherfy)
 7. Search for the real-time weather of the city
 8. Press `CTRL + C` to stop app